tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南(历史)/功能配置/截图鉴黄配置_intl_en.md

 ## Prerequisites

-- You have activated the LVB service and added a [push domain name](https://intl.cloud.tencent.com/document/product/267/35970).
+- You have activated the CSS service and added a [push domain name](https://intl.cloud.tencent.com/document/product/267/35970).
-- You have created a COS bucket and authorized LVB to store screenshots in the COS bucket.
-For more information, please see [How to Authorize LVB to Store Screenshots in a COS Bucket](https://intl.cloud.tencent.com/document/product/267/33384).
+- You have created a COS bucket and authorized CSS to store screenshots in the COS bucket.
+For more information, please see [How to Authorize CSS to Store Screenshots in a COS Bucket](https://intl.cloud.tencent.com/document/product/267/33384).

 <span id="Screenshot"></span>
 ## Creating Screencapture and Porn Detection Template

-1. Log in to the LVB console and select **Feature Template** > **[LVB Screencapturing & Porn Detection](https://console.cloud.tencent.com/live/config/jtjh)**.
+1. Log in to the CSS console and select **Feature Template** > **[CSS Screencapturing & Porn Detection](https://console.cloud.tencent.com/live/config/jtjh)**.
 2. Click **+**, enter the configuration information, and click **Save**.
 ![](https://main.qcloudimg.com/raw/e17b92da94af4b583dab0273adb89447.jpg)
 <table>